High-floor: Heavy rail

 A rail vehicle of conventional or high-floor design usually has a flat floor ranging between 760 and 1370 mm above the top of the railhead (ATOR).
 To enhance accessibility and optimize dwell times, railway platform heights at stations are sometimes standardised to allow level boarding for commuters on high platforms.
 According to one definition, level boarding means the gap between the platform and the floor of the track varies by no more than 3 in horizontally and 5/8 in vertically.
-Level boarding is also known as stepless entry since passengers do not have to negotiate a staircase to board the passenger car.
+Level boarding is also known as stepless entry since passengers do not have to use a staircase to board the passenger car.

 For newly constructed routes, routes primarily located in tunnels, or routes with a dedicated right of way and enough space, high platforms are usually preferred, since high-floor vehicles are cheaper to manufacture, and have better operating characteristics.
 High platforms do have significant advantages beyond level boarding for wheelchair accessibility.
 Physically disabled passengers (e.g. those using wheelchairs or who have difficulties climbing stairs) also benefit, as do travelers pulling wheeled luggage or small folding shopping carts.
 Even physically non-disabled passengers can board a railcar more rapidly if they do not have to climb stairs to enter, reducing dwell time at a stop, and reducing overall travel time.
 In addition, high-platform railcars have more floor space for passengers if space is not required for stairways, and wheelwells needed to accommodate train bogies.

 Because bilevel rail cars have two passenger levels within a standard height rail car, the lower level, where passengers board, is generally lower than a conventional high-floor car.
 Hence level boarding with a bilevel car is accomplished using a lower platform, as low as 18 in ATOR.